JuliaWeb/HTTP.jl/README.md

 ## Project Status

-The package is new and not yet tested in production systems.
+The package has matured and is used in many production systems.
-Please try it out and report your experience.
+But as with all open-source software, please try it out and report your experience.

-The package is tested against Julia 1.0 & current master on Linux, macOS, and Windows.
+The package is tested against Julia 1.0, 1.3 & current master on Linux, macOS, and Windows.

 ## Contributing and Questions